 Numbers 17:1-5 And the Lord spoke unto Moses, saying, Speak unto the children of Israel, and take of every one of them a rod according to the house of their fathers, of all their princes according to the house of their fathers twelve rods: write you every man's name upon his rod.
 And you shall write Aaron's name upon the rod of Levi: for one rod shall be for the head of the house of their fathers.
 And you shall lay them up in the tabernacle of the congregation before the testimony, where I will meet with you.
-And it shall come to pass, that the man's rod, whom I shall choose, shall blossom: and I will make to cease from me the murmurings of the children of Israel, whereby they murmur against you.
+And it shall come to pass, that the man's rod, whom I shall choose, shall blossom: and I

+Eden, The Garden, and The Two Trees (Part Three) by John W. Ritenbaugh will make to cease from me the murmurings of the children of Israel, whereby they murmur against you.

 Numbers 17:8-10 And it came to pass, that on the morrow Moses went into the tabernacle of witness; and, behold, the rod of Aaron for the house of Levi was budded, and brought forth buds, and bloomed blossoms, and yielded almonds.
-And Moses brought out all the rods from before the Lord unto all the children of Israel: and they looked, and took every man his rod.
-And the Lord said unto Moses, Bring Aaron's rod again before the testimony, to be kept for a token against the rebels; and you shall quite take away their murmurings from me, that they die not.
+And Moses brought out all the rods from before the Loord unto all the children of Israel: and they looked, and took every man his rod.
+And the Loord said unto Moses, Bring Aaron's rod again before the testimony, to be kept for a token against the rebels; and you shall quite take away their murmurings from me, that they die not.